practicajs/practica/README.md

 ### 1. Best practices _on top of_ known Node.js frameworks

-We don't invent new wheels rather use your favorite framework and empower it with more structure and practices.
-For example, with a single command you get express/fastify based code base with ~100 additional best practices inside
+We don't invent new wheels; rather, we use your favorite framework and empower it with more structure and practices.
+For example, with a single command, you get express/fastify-based code base with ~100 additional best practices inside.

 ![Built on top of known frameworks](/docs/images/on-top-of-frameworks.png)

 ### 2. SIMPLE like Node.js was meant to be

-Keeping it simple, flat and based on native Node/JS capabilities is part of this project DNA.
-We believe that too many abstractions, high-complexity and fancy language features become soon a strategic slowdown for the team.
-To name a few example, our code flow is flat with almost no level of indirection, although using TypeScript - almost no features are being used besides types, for modularization we simply use...
-Node.js modules
+Keeping it simple, flat and based on native Node/JS capabilities is part of this project's DNA.
+We believe that too many abstractions, high complexity and fancy language features become soon a strategic slowdown for the team.
+To name a few examples, our code flow is flat with almost no level of indirection.
+We use TypeScript, although almost no features are being used besides types.
+For modularization, we simply use Node.js modules

 ![Built on top of known frameworks](/docs/images/abstractions-vs-simplicity.png)

 ### 3. Supports many technologies and frameworks

-Since it's about good practices and simplicity, there is no need to narrow this code to specific framework or DB.
-We aim to support the major Node.js frameworks and databases
+Since it's about good practices and simplicity, there is no need to narrow this code to a specific framework or DB.
+We aim to support the major Node.js frameworks and databases.

 ![Built on top of known frameworks](/docs/images/tech-stack.png)

 # Practices and features

-We apply more than 100 practices and optimizations, you can opt-in or out for most of these features using our CLI flags.
-Following is few examples of features, to learn about the full list of features, [please visit here](https://practicajs.org/features)
+We apply more than 100 practices and optimizations; you can opt in or out for most of these features using our CLI flags.
+The following are a few examples of features; to learn about the full list of features, [please visit here](https://practicajs.org/features)

 | **Feature**                        | **Explanation**                                                                                                                                                                                                                                                                        | **Flag**                | **Documentation link**                                                                                   |
 | ---------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------- | -------------------------------------------------------------------------------------------------------- |